brookpatten/marimo-databricks-connect/README.md

 | Jupyter               | ❌          | ✅          | ✅           |❌           | ✅ |
 | Marimo                | ✅          | ✅          | ✅           |✅           | ✅|

+Unfortunately, "out of the box", Marimo databricks support isn't great.
+This package aims enable all of the cool Marimo features for databricks

 ### Pyspark

 ![pyspark](./docs/pyspark.png)